Emigrants from the Ottawa, Canada area to

 From Rita Meistrell - copy of an e-mail sent to the UOVGEN List on August 6, 2000

-Recently, I had the opportunity to do some research in the ND/MN area to
+Recently, I had the opportunity to do some research in the North Dakota / Minnesota area to

 Many of the Irish-Canadians who settled in Canada were disappointed